ambaradan/markdown-plus.nvim/README.md

 ## Contributing

 Contributions are welcome!
-Each feature is implemented, tested, and refined individually.
+We encourage direct collaboration - you can open issues and pull requests directly to this repository.

 - 🐛 **Bug Reports**: Please include steps to reproduce and your Neovim version
 - 💡 **Feature Requests**: Feel free to suggest improvements or new features
-- 🔧 **Pull Requests**: Focus on single features and include appropriate documentation
+- 🔧 **Pull Requests**: Focus on single features and include appropriate tests and documentation

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed development guidelines.

 ## Requirements